samirarahme22/CollaborativeWhiteboard/README.md

 Table of Contents:

-  1.Introduction
+1. Introduction
-  2.Project Structure
+2. Project Structure
-  3.Technologies Used
+3. Technologies Used
-  4.Installation
+4. Installation
-  5.Usage
+5. Usage
-  6.API Reference
+6. API Reference

 1. Introduction:
 Collaborative Whiteboard is an interactive web application that allows users to draw and collaborate on a shared whiteboard in real-time.
 This documentation provides an overview of the project structure, technologies used, installation instructions, and usage guidelines.